Code-Institute-Submissions/project1-YZF-R1/README2.md

 https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css
 https://cdnjs.cloudflare.com/ajax/libs/hover.css/2.1.1/css/hover-min.css

-Bootstrap is a grid based open source web framework that gives us templates for buttons, forms, and many other interface components.
+Bootstrap is a grid-based open-source web framework that gives us templates for buttons, forms, and many other interface components.
 These templates are CSS and HTML based and are on the front end in web development.
 Bootstrap helps make websites responsive across different sized devices.
 This is hugely important as what looks great on one device has the potential to look terrible on another.

 JQuery is inserted into the footer of the HTML so that it loads after the HTML and CSS rules.
 It is basically simplified and concise
-Javascript code which I will be learning about in the next section.
+Javascript code, which I will be learning about in the next section.

-I used cloud 9 to create and save my work and Github as an alternate location to store my work and make it available for others to view and disect.
+I used cloud 9 to create and save my work and Github as an alternative location to store my work and make it available for others to view and disect.
+If others were working on the project with me they would be able to contribute via Github.